breezy-weather/breezy-weather/docs/HOMEPAGE.md

 - UV index (only during daylight)
 - Humidity

 Details shown in header can be configured in the settings (Appearance).
-Details not shown there will be shown in the Current details card.
+You can fit up to 4 details in portrait, and 5 details in landscape.
+You can configure more than 5 details because if some detail is missing from the source or if it’s nighttime (no UV), it will fallback to the next detail you configured in order.
+All details that you configured to display in header but don’t fit will be displayed in the Details card instead.

 ## Cards